rodolfoocampo/cybird/README.md

 - Edge TPU
 - Servo Motor
 - A food dispenser mechanism that can be controlled by a servo
 - A house.
-Our model has used the model found here: https://coral.ai/projects/bird-feeder/#recommended-electronics
+Our model has used the model found [here](https://coral.ai/projects/bird-feeder/#recommended-electronics)

 ### Steps